moocfi/moocfi.github.io/courses/general/programming/certificates.md

 sidenav: general/programming
 english: true
 ---
-Certificates are currently downloadable for Object oriented programming with Java, part I and part II courses.
-Certificates become downloadable after you have been rewarded at least 85% of the points from the last week of the course.
+Certificates are currently downloadable for parts I and II of Object oriented programming with Java.
+A certificate becomes downloadable after you have been rewarded at least 85% of the points for the last week of the course.

-# How to download certificate
+# How to download your certificate

 Go to <https://tmc.mooc.fi/mooc> and *Sign in*.
 After signing in open *My Stats* from the upper navigation bar and click the *Certificates* link which is located just under your account details.

-When you get to the certificates page you should see a *form* with course and name inputs.
-Select the course of which you want the certificate generated and fill in your name.
-Your name will be remembered for the next times.
+This opens the certificates page where you should see a *form* with course and name inputs.
+Select the course for which you want to generate a certificate and fill in your name.
+Your name will be saved for any future certificates.

-**Note!** Generating certificates for numerous different names may lead to you losing ability to download any certificates now and in the future.
+**Note!** Generating certificates for numerous different names may lead to revoking of the ability to download any certificates.

-If you don't see the form you most probably haven't completed enough of any of the courses to be able to download a certificate at this time.
-Don't worry, you can still complete the missing assignments and afterwards download the certificate.
+If you do not see the form you most likely have not completed enough of any of the courses to be able to download a certificate at this time.
+Don't worry, you can still download the certificate after completing enough of the missing assignments.